Routine antenatal check-ups are provided by our qualified midwife in the surgery on two afternoons per week.

 Children’s flu appointments

-The flu vaccination is also offered to all children who were two, three or four years of age on 1st September 2016 ie born on or after 1/9/10 to 31/8/14 .
+The flu vaccination is also offered to all children who were two or three years of age on 31st August 2017 ie born between 1/9/13 to 31/8/15 .
 They receive a nasal spray vaccine called Fluenz Tetra which is painless and easy to give and has been used safely in other countries for a number of years.
 All children under the age of 18 who are in an “At Risk” group (ie with a chronic disease) are also given this vaccine.
+Children aged 9-17 are offered this vaccination in general practice, while schools cover the other age groups (as noted below).

 For more information about this vaccination, visit www.nhs.uk/child-flu

-Bookable appointments were available in dedicated children’s flu clinics held in September, October and November.
-If you would still like your child to have a flu vaccination, please contact the surgery to book your child an appointment with a nurse.
+If you would like your child to have a flu vaccination, please contact the surgery to book your child an appointment with a nurse in one of these clinics.

 Schools flu vaccination programme

-There is also a programme of flu vaccinations for children in school years 1, 2 and 3.
-These vaccinations are offered and given at school.
+There is also a programme of flu vaccinations for children in school years : Reception, 1, 2 and 3.
+These vaccinations are offered and given at school rather than the surgery.
 The schools programme includes children in those age groups who are “at risk”.

 you are eligible for a vaccination for shingles.